Welcome! Marni Niina Pudni

 - Sunday: Closed

 headspace Onkaparinga is operated by Sonder.
-All headspace centres are funded by the Australian Government Department of Health.
+All headspace services are funded by the Australian Government Department of Health and Aged Care.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Adelaide (Adelaide PHN).

 Mental health workers – which may include psychologists, psychiatrists, counsellors and other workers – that can help if you're just not feeling yourself.

 Sexual health screenings on site or links to local services.

 Workers either on site or linked to the centre who can assist you with work or study opportunities.

 headspace campaign empowers Aboriginal and Torres Strait Islander young people to manage mental health

 The general mental health program offers short-term services for young people experiencing mild to moderate difficulties.
 There is no cost to access our services.